 Command-line Options Environment Variables Description EMAKE_BUILD MODE Always set to local.
 Specifies that an individual emake invocation on the Agent does not enter stub mode, but instead behaves like a local (non-cluster) make.
 Electric Make automatically uses local mode when the -n switch is specified. emake-annodetail= var1[,var2[,]] Specifies the level of detail to include in annotation output-a comma separated list for any of the following values: basic: Basic annotation (enabled by default in cluster mode).
 If the JobCache feature is enabled, basic annotation includes information about cache hits and misses.
-(JobCache is an add-on option.
-It is available only on Linux and Solaris platforms and requires separately-purchased licensing.) env: Enhanced environment variables file: Files read or written history: Serialization details lookup: All file names accessed md5: MD5 checksums for reads/writes registry: Updates to registry waiting: Jobs that waited none: Disables all annotation.
+JobCache is an add-on option and requires a separately-purchased license.
+The license can be used for Linux, Solaris, and Windows. env: Enhanced environment variables file: Files read or written history: Serialization details lookup: All file names accessed md5: MD5 checksums for reads/writes registry: Updates to registry waiting: Jobs that waited none: Disables all annotation.
 Note that this value disables basic annotation, even when theemake- annofile option is used.
 This option overrides the build class annotation settings set on the Cluster Manager.